I just moved to Truckee. How does the solid waste collection system work?

 How will the medians be laid out across the corridor?
 Will there be breaks for turning movements and emergency vehicle access and maneuvering?

 The Town has received significant input from community members and an emphasis is being placed on the design and consideration of any median structures (including breaks for turning movements and special attention to emergency access).
 Phase I design includes pedestrian islands for increased pedestrian safety, similar to the existing crosswalk on Donner Pass Road in front of Tahoe Forest Hospital.
 One benefit associated with a center median is the provision of separate travel lanes, which calms the flow of traffic and provides a safer experience for all users.
 Median islands at crosswalks also provide safer pedestrian crossings because pedestrians are able to cross the street in a 2-stage process (one direction at a time) by utilizing the center refuge median.
 Medians also provide an opportunity to install landscaping to improve the aesthetics of the corridor.
+Full length medians are not planned at this time.

 What type of landscaping will the project include?